Lord Augustus Hervey

 Lord Augustus Henry Charles Hervey (2 August 1837 – 28 May 1875) was a British Conservative Party politician.

 Background

 Hervey was the second son of Frederick Hervey, 2nd Marquess of Bristol, and Lady Katherine Isabella, daughter of John Manners, 5th Duke of Rutland.
 Frederick Hervey, 3rd Marquess of Bristol and Lord Francis Hervey were his brothers.
+He was commissioned as a Lieutenant in the West Suffolk Militia (of which his father was Honorary Colonel, and in which his uncle and brothers also served) on 15 June 1859.

 Political career

 Hervey was returned as a Member of Parliament (MP) for Suffolk West at a by-election in 1864, succeeding his elder brother Frederick, Earl Jermyn.
-He was returned again at the next three general elections, and held the seat until his death in 1875.
+He was returned again at the next three general elections and held the seat until his death in 1875.

 Family

 Hervey married Mariana, daughter of William P. Hodnett and widow of Ashton Benyon, in 1861.
-They first met at Isckworth while she was visiting, introduced by the Duke of Rutland.
-She was still only eighteen years old, and recently bereaved by the death of her first husband when they tied the knot.
+They first met at Ickworth while she was visiting, introduced by the Duke of Rutland.
+She was still only eighteen years old, and recently bereaved by the death of her first husband, when they married.